jpires11/VR_7/README.md

 - https://www.fab.com/category/3d-model?is_free=1

-To be able to get the PDF document from the .rmd file some installations are needed:
+To be able to get the PDF document from the .rmd file, some installations are needed:
 - install.packages('tinytex')
 - tinytex::install_tinytex()